scotcurry/Obsidian/Curryware/Datadog/Logs/Linux System Logs.md

 To start collecting Linux system logs enable logging then:
 	**sudo usermod -a -G systemd-journal dd-agent**
-	- To test this command: echo 'hello journald' | systemd -cat -p info
+	- To test this command: echo 'hello journald' | systemd -cat -p info CentOS
+	- To test it on Ubuntu logger 'hello journald'

 Also needed to add a conf.yaml in the /etc/datadog-agent/conf.d/journal.d folder.